opensourcestories/opensourcestories.org/content/stories/2022/nicolas-steenhout.md

 # Encouraging a culture of accessibility

-**amanda casari**: Because Julia and I talk a lot about social systems and sociotechnical systems and processes…I know it's hard to name an ideal project who's done this well, but I am wondering, Nic, is there any social norm or cultural expectations that people have of each other in the communities where you do see this prioritized, where you do see accessibility as part of responsible software and open source practices?
+**amanda casari**: Because julia and I talk a lot about social systems and sociotechnical systems and processes…I know it's hard to name an ideal project who's done this well, but I am wondering, Nic, is there any social norm or cultural expectations that people have of each other in the communities where you do see this prioritized, where you do see accessibility as part of responsible software and open source practices?

 **Nicolas Steenhout**: I [am] involved these days a lot more in the accessibility community than the open source community.
 In part because I've been so burned out by open source seeing accessibility as a feature that maybe we will consider implementing, but we'll leave it to third party plugins.